December 2025 Reading Recap

 I feel pretty proud of my reading this month.
 While I did not come close to October’s 28 books, I read 20 titles, which still feels pretty good.
 I read over 4000 pages and listened to almost 36 hours of audiobooks.
 It was a great month.

 I started the month really behind on books I’d committed to review.
-As of my writing this, I’ve got one more book to review that came out in October and one more from November, … Continue reading
+As of my writing this, I’ve got one more book to review that came out in October and one more from November, and … Continue reading

 Top Ten Tuesday: 10 Witchy Middle Grade Books for Fall